Magisk-Modules-Repo/IPControl/README.md

 ## Source Code

-* Source code of the acs binary can be found in native/ folder of Super repo.
+* Source code of the acs binary can be found in native/ folder of Super Repo.
 I believe this to be a good source code sharing scheme.
 Other are scripts, they are pretty much open sourced anyways.